 A Stroll Or A Small Walk

 Put on your walking shoes and go to your nearby park.
-While walking concentrate on your steps.
+While walking, concentrate on your steps.
 You can count your total steps or the number of steps covered in each round.
-Notice the rhythm of your footsteps and how it feels when your feet touches the ground.
-Try walking with different paces.
-You can even try walking backwards if you’re on a soft ground.
+Notice the rhythm of your footsteps and how it feels when your feet touch the ground.
+Try walking at different paces.
+You can even try walking backwards if you’re on soft ground.

 This exercise engages not only your focus but your motor skills also.